 Honos Civicus for Undergraduate Students

 Honos Civicus selects and recognizes graduating seniors who have excelled academically and as civic leaders during their undergraduate studies at Tufts University.
-Inductees have an opportunity to celebrate and reflect upon their accomplishments and share the honor with peers who similarly acted on their commitment to social impact while at Tufts.
+Inductees have an opportunity to celebrate and reflect upon their accomplishments and share the honor with peers who are similarly committed to social impact at Tufts.

 - Be a graduating senior.

-- Have taken two courses related to civic engagement with a minimum course grade of 3.0.
+- Have taken two courses related to civic engagement with a minimum course grade of 3.0 in each class.
 Only one of the courses may be Pass/Fail.
 Do not submit courses for which you do not currently have a grade on your transcript, including courses you are currently taking.

 - Have been involved in at least two co-curricular activities during your undergraduate studies at Tufts.
-If you participated in one intensive, full-year or multi-year program, this single activity will be accepted to fulfill the requirement.
+If you participated in one intensive, full-year or multi-year program, that single activity can be accepted to fulfill the requirement.

 - Recognition at graduation, including an Honos Civicus pin for the commencement gown